 ISAs could be your retirement superheroes

-Something many people forget when planning their retirements is the role ISAs can play in generating tax-efficient income.
+Something many people forget, is the role ISAs can play in generating tax-efficient income in retirement.
 While you remain invested all capital growth and dividend income is free from tax.
 Accessing your ISA is straightforward, too.
 Any money you withdraw is also free from tax.
-This can be a really useful boost.
+This can provide a really useful boost.

-There are two ways an ISA or LISA could be part of your retirement strategy:
+There are two ways an ISA or a Lifetime ISA could be part of your retirement strategy:

-• Once you reach 55 (or 57) draw down small lump sums from your DC and personal pensions that take advantage of the 25% tax-free element to minimise your tax bill, and top-up with withdrawals from your ISA
+- Once you reach 55 (or 57 from 2028) draw down small lump sums from your DC and personal pensions that take advantage of the 25% tax-free element.
+Topping these up with tax-free withdrawals from your ISA can minimise your total tax bill.

 Don’t forget inflation

-The PLSA data revealed a shocking statistic: the cost of retirement has increased by about 17.5% (and by between 8% and 38%) since last year’s report.
-This is much higher than the official rate of 4% reported by the Office for National Statistics (ONS).
-This is because retirees tend to spend more of their income on fuel, food and services than the general population and all of these have seen significant price rises in the past two years.
+The PLSA data revealed a shocking statistic: the cost of retirement increased by about 17.5% (and by between 8% and 38%) between 2024 and 2025; much higher than the official rate of 4% reported by the Office for National Statistics (ONS).
+Although it has slowed in the past 12 months, inflation for retirees is generally higher than for the “average” consumer.
+This is because retirees tend to spend more of their income on fuel, food and services which have all seen significant price rises in the past two years.

-Although inflation is a key component of the New State Pension’s triple lock, it is based on the ONS official rate, not your personal inflation number.
-This is something retirees really need to think about because you can no longer rely on salary increases, bonuses or overtime payments.
+Although inflation is a key component of the New State Pension’s triple lock, it’s based on the ONS official rate, not your personal inflation number.
+This is something you really need to think about because you can no longer rely on salary increases, bonuses, or overtime payments to help boost your income.
 Or move to a better-paying job.

 Where can I find help?